 The idea is for technology to blend more into the background.
-It's what Google calls, or when technology becomes so integrated that humans won't even notice.
+It's what Google calls ambient computing, or when technology becomes so integrated that humans won't even notice.

-While Google still primarily makes, the company is investing heavily in artificial intelligence to achieve an ambient computing future.
-Google-parent Alphabet CEO Sundar Pichai made AI and ambient computing a focal point at earlier this year, the company's yearly developer event.
+While Google still primarily makes most of its revenue from ad sales linked to search, the company is investing heavily in artificial intelligence to achieve an ambient computing future.
+Google-parent Alphabet CEO Sundar Pichai made AI and ambient computing a focal point at Google I/O earlier this year, the company's yearly developer event.

-With the launch of theand earlier this year, Google put an emphasis on its .
-Considering that in the US, creating a futuristic ecosystem of devices will likely be necessary to continue competing.
+With the launch of the Pixel 7 Pro and Pixel Watch earlier this year, Google put an emphasis on its Tensor G2 chip that can use AI to better take photographs and translate languages.
+Considering that Apple's iPhone has surpassed Google-owned Android for the first time in over a decade in the US, creating a futuristic ecosystem of devices will likely be necessary to continue competing.

 It's still uncertain when people might see Soli's radar tech in home devices, but with the Pixel Tablet set to release next year, it could be the flagship showcase device for Google.